Learn

 The Following Can Help:

-- Framework can help you.
-Be clear about your expectations.
-Explain why you want your child to try everything and why you expect them to eat everything on their plate.
+Set clear rules.
+Explain why you want them to try everything on their plate.